lleseur/pkg/README.md

 # yoshi-utils - Personnal utilities repository

 This repository contain personnal packages and a small package manager.
-The package manager is pkg.py and is made to install/remove/update packages from this repository.
+The package manager is pkg and is made to install/remove/update packages from this repository.

 The purpose of this repository is to allow me to easilly synchronize packages between different machines.
 This also allow me to update a package from any machine using this repository.
 The majority of the packages here are simple scripts to make my life easier and are only relevant on my personnal systems.

-## pkg.py
+## pkg

 This small package manager can install, reinstall, update, uninstall packages on any supported systems.
 Supported system vary according to the purpose of the package